 Call for Student Posters – Academic/Research Track

-Student posters will be displayed at the evening reception on Wednesday July 24.
+Student posters will be displayed at the evening reception.
 Poster abstracts of up to 400 words are due March 31, with abstract acceptance notification by April 24.
 (Posters will not have corresponding proceedings papers.
 Students may have the option of giving a brief poster presentation during the Academic/Research Track sessions).

 Poster topics may involve anything that is likely to be of interest to Vibration Institute Annual Training Conference attendees.
 Student projects related to the following subjects are suggested as a starting point.

 - Sound and Vibration Testing & Analysis Techniques